Kevin002023/pands-project/README.md

 This project was done using python on Visual Studio Code.
 It was used to produce both the code and this README.md file.

-The dataset is availble from the machine learning repository of UCI(http://archive.ics.uci.edu/ml/datasets/Iris).
+The dataset is available from the machine learning repository of UCI(http://archive.ics.uci.edu/ml/datasets/Iris).

 The packages I used are as follows: